supload/technical-whitepaper/technical-whitepaper.md

 With IPFS's content hash storage, deduplication of storage is an automatically built in feature.
 This is an extremely efficient method for mass storage.
 Duplicate posts of the same data will result in pointing to one copy of the file since the resulting cryptographic hash will be identical.

 ### 2.4 Blockchains in IPFS
 The merkle DAG structure found in blockchains can be easily replicated in IPFS.
 Past blocks can always be linked by their hash from later ones.
-The state database that Ethereum uses, can be modeled in IPFS.
-So storing the current state of Supload can follow the same state model.
+The state database that Ethereum uses, can be modeled in IPFS and storing the current state of Supload can follow the same state model.

 Every block in the Supload chain will have a merkleized trie of the current state, a merkle tree of transactions, and a reference to the prior state being modified.
 Using IPFS to store the state and transaction trees will allow miners to only store small set of data on chain.
 The deduplication we gain on IPFS can be seen below.
 Only the state entries that have changed between two blocks will need to be stored.